mento-protocol/docs/other/merkl-fpmm-rewards-monad.md

 ## Why provide liquidity on these pools?

 - **Oracle-priced FPMMs** — Swaps use the fair FX rate; no curve slippage.
-As an LP you earn swap fees and, for the duration of the campaign, **Merkl rewards** on top.
+As an LP you earn swap fees and, for the duration of the campaign, **Merkl rewards paid in USDm** on top.
 - **Two pools, two ways to participate** — **USDC/USDm** (reserve-backed USDm) and **GBPm/USDm** (CDP-backed GBPm).
 Pick one or both.
 - **Simple path from any chain** — Swap into USDm or GBPm on **Monad** in the Mento app (no bridge needed).
 If you swap on **Celo** instead, bridge your Mento stables to Monad via [Portal Bridge](https://portalbridge.com/), then add liquidity in the [Mento app](https://app.mento.org/).